Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ![rank-variables](./media/rank-variables.png)

+>[!ALERT]
->[AZURE.ALERT] If you notice that certain variables have significantly stronger associations with the target variable than others, they might be **target leakers** that already contain information from the target variable.
-Think it twice, or consult someone who has domain expertise if this situation arises.
+> If you notice that certain variables have significantly stronger associations with the target variable than others, they might be **target leakers** that already contain information from the target variable.
+Consider this possibility and consult someone who has domain expertise if this situation arises.

 ### 4.2.
 Explore interactions between categorical variables

 A [mosaic plot](http://www.datavis.ca/online/mosaics/about.html#toc1 "two-way mosaic plot") shows the proportion of one categorical variable within the classes of another using tiles whose size is proportional to the cell frequency of a 2-way contingency table.
 The two categorical variables are selected from the drop-down menu boxes.
 The tiles are colored according to Standardized Pearson residuals (see the previous link).
-This helps you understand whether two categorical variables are dependent or not.
+This plot helps you understand whether two categorical variables are dependent or not.

 If the target variable is a categorical variable, by default, Categorical Var 1 is the target variable.
+*
 ![interaction-categorical](./media/interaction-categorical.png)